-- Please have a light breakfast or lunch at least 2 hours prior to surgery, but avoid caffeine and sodas.
-No water at least 2 hours prior to surgery except that given to swallow medications.
+Please have a light breakfast or lunch at least 2 hours prior to surgery, but avoid caffeine and sodas.
+No water at least 2 hours prior to surgery except when given to swallow medications.

-- Apply cold compresses to your eyelids consisting of gauze pads or clean washcloths soaked in ice water.
+Apply cold compresses to your eyelids consisting of gauze pads or clean washcloths soaked in ice water.
 This is soothing and helps control swelling.
 Ice packs or a bag of frozen peas from the grocery store can also be used.
-Apply every hour while you are awake the first day, and every 2 hours the second and third days.
-The bag of frozen peas can be refrozen over and over.
+Apply every hour while you are awake the first day, and every 2 hours on the second and third day.
+A bag of frozen peas can be frozen over and over.

 On days 4 and 5, apply warm compresses to your eyelids every 2 to 3 hours while awake.